SciMed/style-guide/README.md

 Use React when building complex, stateful UIs

 ### Technology Stack
-* Use Redux when using React
+* Use Redux when using React if building something stateful or at least moderately complex.
 * Use ES6
 * Use Babel to transpile ES6
 * Use WebPack to build JS artifacts